One word: complicated.

 Enemy is the kind of film you have to see more than once.
 For me, a film that is hard to grasp makes it all the more intriguing.
 I’m a sucker for mind-boggling, complex movies and Enemy certainly is that.
 This film, I guess, is a surrealist thriller about doppelgangers discovering their mutual existence.
 Jake Gyllenhaal plays both leads.

 Enter Adam Bell (Gyllenhaal), a mild-mannered university teacher who leads a solitary life.
 One day he watches a movie and he spots what appears to be his identical twin.
 Enemy centres around Adam’s obsession with finding his doppelganger.

-Enemy is based on the novel, The Double, by Jose Saramago.
-This film is a daring descent into the subconscious and it will probably leave you scratching your head on more than one occasion.
+Based on the novel The Double, by Jose Saramago, this film is a daring descent into the subconscious and it’ll most likely leave you scratching your head on more than one occasion.
 Calling this movie obscure would be an understatement, as it’s just plain weird at times.
-It features various nightmarish and sexual imagery throughout, as we are led into the lives of Adam and his double.
+It features various nightmarish and sexual imagery, as we are led into the lives of Adam and his double.

 Figuring out the mystery of this film is part of the experience.
 The glaring imagery makes for an artistic piece of work and it almost harks back to the films of David Lynch.
 Enemy has a similar tone and level of uncertainty as many of Lynch’s surrealist movies.

 The ambiguity is there right from the start.
 It opens with a title card stating “Chaos is merely order waiting to be deciphered.”
 I haven’t got a clue what this means, but what a great quote to open a movie with!
 Anyway, the film gets off to a compelling start when we are introduced to Adam.
 He lives in Toronto with his girlfriend and teaches history.
 He’s an introverted guy, the dual opposite of his movie-star twin.